Steve Weyer

 Before becoming a lawyer, Steve directed a soup kitchen and homeless shelter in New York City and worked two growing seasons as an apprentice on an organic farm in New Jersey.
 These days he volunteers in and around Atlanta, including with the DeKalb County Probate Information Center, the Atlanta Legal Aid Society, the Georgia Heirs Property Law CenterGeorgia Legal Services, and the Start:ME program at Emory's Goizueta Business School.
 He has been named a "Pro Bono All-Star" in multiple editions of the Georgia Bar Journal and, in 2021, Steve shared a “Leading the Charge” award from the DeKalb Volunteer Lawyers Foundation.

-Steve and his wife live in the Kirkwood neighborhood of Atlanta, Georgia.
+Steve and his family live in the Kirkwood neighborhood of Atlanta, Georgia.
 Folks living near Bessie Branham Park may see him with his dog, Lou.
-Steve is an executive member of the Oxford College Alumni Board, and a member of the Kirkwood Business Owners Association.
-Steve attends Our Lady of Lourdes Catholic Church.
+Steve is a member of the Kirkwood Business Owners Association.
+He attends Our Lady of Lourdes Catholic Church.